In many ways, the Asus ZenWiFi ET8 AXE6600 Tri-Band Wi-Fi 6E Mesh System is an example of how the latest is not necessarily the greatest.

 Unfortunately, the 6GHz's range was indeed short in my testing, and the moment I placed the satellite behind a wall, the system automatically switched to the 5GHz band.

 (When I placed it father way, even the 2.4Ghz band was automatically used for this role and the whole network slowed down to a crawl.)

 In this case, keep in mind that this 5GHz band caps at just 1200Mbps of negotiated speed (2x2 at 80MHz), meaning the backhaul has just half the bandwidth of the XT8 -- it's slow.

 On top of that, due to signal loss, 5GHz clients will get no more than 600Mbps out of the satellite.
 As a result, the sustained speeds were modest, no matter what clients I used.

 Realistically, using the 5GHz band as backhaul is likely the most common scenario of the ET8.
 For this reason, chances are you'll find the XT8, which has an additional 5GHz band as the dedicated backhaul, much faster.

 I also tested the ET8 via a wired backhaul by using a network cable to connect its WAN port to a LAN port of the router unit.
-In this case, the satellite unit’s performance numbers were similar to those of the router unit.
+In this case, the satellite unit's performance numbers were similar to the router unit's.

 Decent network-attached storage performance